carpentries/assessment/programmatic-assessment/readme.md

 See [nbconvert documentation](http://nbconvert.readthedocs.io/en/latest/config_options.html) for more options.

 Rendered html pages can be viewed following the path within the github repo under the `carpentries.github.io` domain.
 For example: https://carpentries.github.io/assessment/programmatic-assessment/workshops/outputs/final_report.html.

+### Instructor Training folder

+This folder contains historic data from The Carpentries Instructor Training program.
+It is not currently being maintained or updated.
+Contact team@carpentries.org or leave an issue in this repo with questions.